I Upheld Traditional Dating Values In A Modern World

 Nice gestures – chivalry – are literally acts of respect

 It’s simple – the way I view traditional, chivalrous gestures is not the same as the harsh light they are under today.
-From opening my door, allowing me to order first, walking me to my car or front door, walking closest to the road next to me, picking me up and dropping me off from a date – these are all signs of respect in my eyes.
+From opening my door, allowing me to order first, walking me to my car or front door, walking closest to the road next to me, picking me up and dropping me off from a date – these are all signs of respect in my eyes, not implicated helplessness.

 The realest question in all this is, “do I really NEED all that (to feel *worthy* or valuable)?”
 [Sigh], of course not.
 But do I WANT and VALUE all of it?
 Abso-freaking-lutely.

-Chivalry does not make me feel powerless, weak, incapable or helpless as a woman.
+Chivalry does not make me feel powerless, weak, incapable or helpless as a woman, but I also don’t *require* it to know I am strong or worthy.

-In fact, I feel the complete opposite.
-A man who treats me in this respect makes me feel completely empowered, worthy, and deserving, not detained, submissive, or controlled.
-Look, I spent 10 years working in a field where I wrestled with up to 150-pound dogs and lifted 50-pound items on a regular basis – trust me, I am one tough cookie on my own.
-Yet I love the fact my husband jumps at doing all the heavy lifting so.
+Look, I spent 10 years working in a field where I wrestled with up to 150-pound dogs and lifting 50-pound items on a regular basis – trust me, I am not dainty or fragile.
+Yet I love the fact my husband quite literally jumps at doing the heavy lifting so.
 I. don’t. have. to.
+He refuses to let me carry the basket of items around at the grocery store, or the 10 bags to the car.

 Chivalry are values, and those values in a man do not make me oppressed.